dominated and controlled markets

-What is dominated and controlled markets
+What is a dominated and controlled markets

 FINRAÕs 5% markup policy is a guideline for charging markups and commissions for transactions in securities with active and competitive markets.
 Some small OTC securities do not have active and competitive markets because of lack of national interest in the company.
 As a result the market for these securities can be dominated or controlled by one market maker.
 Market makers who dominate or control the market for a security must base the markup charged to the customer on their contemporaneous cost, not on the inside market for the security.

-SecuritiesCE explains dominated and controlled markets
+SecuritiesCE Explains dominated and controlled markets

 To understand how this poin may be tested on your series 24 exam or on any other relevant FINRA exam review the following example: